hmans/composer-suite/packages/shadenfreude/README.md

 ### Variables

-Most of the time, nodes have input and output variables that can be wired up to let one node's output value flow into another node's input.
+Most of the time, nodes have **input and output variables**.
+You can directly assign JS values to input variables, but you can also connect an output variable to an input of another node.

 Building on the previous example, let's use a `MixNode` to mix together two colors:

 ```jsx
 const root = ShaderMaterialMasterNode({